 Under Arizona criminal law, methamphetamines are seen as one of the biggest drugs threats for possession charges and related criminal activity.
-You can bet, when you are charged with possession of meth that the police and the prosecution will want to see you suffer for it.
+If you are charged with possession of meth the police and the prosecution take these charges very seriously.

 This is why it’s crucial that you have someone in your corner when facing such charges, someone who is interested in protecting your rights and getting you the most positive results possible.
 Contact me for a legal defense consultation on any Arizona drug charge.